liferay/liferay-docs/devGuide/en/chapters/12-designing-with-alloyui.markdown

            background-image: url("../img/spock.jpg");
         }

-Now that we've covered the styling for the carousel's body, it's time to breakdown the carousel menu's styling.
+Now that you've seen how to style the carousel's body, it's time to break down the carousel menu's styling.
 Existing classes are referenced for the menu controls.
-To understand how we determined the classes for the menu controls, we need to breakdown the DOM tree:
+To understand how to determine the classes for the menu controls, you need to understand the DOM tree:

         <div id="myCarousel">
          <menu>